-Within 180 days of the effective date of this permit, the permittee must submit written notice to EPA and the Colville Tribes that the O&M Plan has been developed and implemented.
+Within 180 days of the effective date of this permit, the permittee must submit written notice to EPA and IDEQ that the O&M Plan has been developed and implemented.

 The permittee may submit the written notification as an electronic attachment to the DMR.
-The file name of the electronic attachment must be as follows: YYYY\MM\DD\WA00202081\O&M\50108, where YYYY\MM\DD is the date that the permittee submits the written notification.
-If the permittee choses to submit notification as an electronic attachment the Colville Tribes must be a recipient.
-The plan must be retained on site and made available to EPA and the Colville Tribes upon request.
+The file name of the electronic attachment must be as follows: YYYY\MM\DD\ID0023027\O&M\50108, where YYYY\MM\DD is the date that the permittee submits the written notification.
+The plan must be retained on site and made available to EPA and/or IDEQ upon request.